DerBrunoIR/nBody/README.md

 The original write up of my group, that also covers the amazing unity implementation of my group buddy, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).

-The following will only summerize the simulation implemented in python.

 <image src="https://github.com/user-attachments/assets/2f52cb1e-14fc-453a-8d95-3860b2867d7e" width="100%"/>